Sound Transit: Stride

 A bus rapid transit system, named Stride, was funded by the Sound Transit 3 ballot measure and is scheduled to open in the late 2020s.
 Stride is planned to have three lines: the S1 Line on Interstate 405 between Burien and Bellevue, scheduled to open in late 2028; the S2 Line on Interstate 405 between Bellevue and Lynnwood, scheduled to open in 2029; and the S3 Line on State Route 522 between Shoreline South/148th station and Bothell, scheduled to open in 2028.

 Paratransit

 Sound Transit contracts with Community Transit, King County Metro, and Pierce Transit to provide paratransit service along the Link light rail network in compliance with the Americans with Disabilities Act.
 Costs are split equally between Sound Transit and the contracted provider within the Link corridor.
 The agency is not required to operate paratransit service along Sounder and Sound Transit Express routes.

+Fares

+All of Sound Transit's services accept payment via the regional ORCA card, a contactless proximity card with stored fares and passes.
+Passengers may also pay using contactless and mobile credit or debit cards, mobile ticketing through the Transit GO Ticket app, and with cash.
+As of August 2026, fares on Link and Sound Transit Express use a flat rate of $3.00, while Sounder passengers pay between $3.25 and $5.75, depending on the distance traveled.
+Discounts are offered for eligible low-income households, senior citizens, and people with disabilities.
+Youth passengers age 18 and under are not charged a fare as part of a statewide program.
+Sound Transit's light rail and commuter rail stations do not have faregates or turnstiles, instead relying on proof of payment that is enforced by fare ambassadors.